-A phrase is a group or words that express a concept and is used as a unit within a sentence.
+A phrase is a group of words that express a concept and is used as a unit within a sentence.
 Eight common types of phrases are: noun, verb, gerund, infinitive, appositive, participial, prepositional, and absolute.
+Take a look at our selection of phrase examples below.

 A noun phrase consists of a noun and all its modifiers.